-A work of fiction that intrigues the reader with the trappings of a detective or a supernatural mystery, and then suddenly subverts his expectations; the mystery is revealed to be nonexistent, unsolvable, or unimportant to the plot, and the storyline takes on an entirely different direction, often launching into complicated philosophy, surrealism, or psychological drama.
+A mock mystery: a work of fiction that intrigues the reader with the trappings of a detective or a supernatural mystery, and then suddenly subverts his expectations; the mystery is revealed to be nonexistent, unsolvable, or unimportant to the plot, and the storyline takes on an entirely different direction, often launching into complicated philosophy, surrealism, or psychological drama.
 This trope is actually one of postmodernist authors' inventions: one of postmodernism's pillars is to mix the "high" and the "low" genres, basically creating philosophical tractates with pulp fiction covers.

 - David Lynch is quite fond of this; he's actually known as "the first popular surrealist" because his movies are Mind Screw in trendy neo-noir wrappers.